liweinan/liweinan.github.io/_posts/2017-03-05-write-an-apache-module.md

 -rwxrwxr-x.
 1 weli weli 25560 Jan 27 02:55 foo_module.so
 ```

-Most of the files on above are intermediate libraries genereated during compile process, what we care is the shared library, which is `.so` file.
+Most of the files on above are intermediate libraries genereated during compile process, what we care is the shared library, which is _.so_ file.
 This is the module file that can be loaded by Apache HTTPD.

-Nevertheless, we don't have to install the module manually, we can also use the `apxs` utility to install it to default `httpd` installation location.
+Nevertheless, we don't have to install the module manually, we can also use the `apxs` utility to install it to default _httpd_ installation location.
 Here is the command to install the module:

 ```bash
 $ sudo apxs -i foo_module.la
 ```

-Please note we have used `sudo` to invoke `apxs`, because the module will be installed to system provided `httpd`, and its directories need root permission to modify.
-In addition, the `foo_module.la` is a `libtool` description file that describes the libraies it generated, and it is a pure text file if you'd like to check.
+Please note we have used `sudo` to invoke `apxs`, because the module will be installed to system provided _httpd_, and its directories need root permission to modify.
+In addition, the `foo_module.la` is a _libtool_ description file that describes the libraries it generated, and it is a pure text file if you'd like to check.
 Here is the output of above command:

 ```bash
 /usr/lib64/httpd/build/instdso.sh SH_LIBTOOL='/usr/lib64/apr-1/build/libtool' foo_module.la /usr/lib64/httpd/modules